Cliff-Conolly/sei-group-project/README.md

 ![Walkabout User Trips](src/assets/screenshots/browseTrips.gif)

-Users can even browse other members and see what trips they have planned.
+Users can also browse other members and see what trips they have planned.

 ![Walkabout Users](src/assets/screenshots/browseUsers.gif)

+---

-## Wins
+## Wins:
 The database controllers proved to be challenging in that we needed to interact with an external API as well as data on our database.

 ```javascript